 UTeach Computer Science provides teachers and students with a convenient online student textbook, which includes course readings, assignments, and project rubrics.
 Programming assignments are completed through a cloud-based, Chromebook-compatible integrated development environment (IDE), and no additional materials are required.

-Computer Science Principles is an inclusive, foundational course designed to engage all students in computer science.
-The AP CS Principles curriculum was developed with the explicit intention of broadening participation among young women and others historically underrepresented in the field of computing.
+Computer Science Principles is an engaging, foundational course designed to engage all students in computer science.
+The AP CS Principles curriculum was developed with the explicit intention of broadening participation in the field of computing.
 The course goes beyond programming to address big ideas like creativity, abstraction, data and information, algorithms, the internet, and the global impact of computing.

 Computer Science A is a rigorous, college-level course designed to prepare students for advanced coursework and potential career pathways in computer science.
 The course deep-dives into programming concepts, such as abstraction, data structures, iteration, algorithms, and object-oriented programming.